the-vampiire/apollo-error-converter/README.md

     - `ApolloError` base class
     - your own custom subclass

 While you are free to implement your own custom subclasses, a simple solution is to use the base `ApolloError` class.
 The only benefit of implementing your own subclass is to have a custom `name` property.
 However, most API consumers will utilize the `code` property rather than `name`.
-In terms of AES functionality there is no distinction between the base class and your own subclass.
+In terms of AEC functionality there is no distinction between the base class and your own subclass.

 ```js
 const customMapItem = {